estepi/SpliceNet/files.md

  - **IR**:  15380

-## Prepare dPSI, sscaled and dscaled files for main types of EVENTS: ES, A5, A3 and IR
+## Prepare dPSI, sscaled and dscaled files for main types of EVENTS: all, ES, A5, A3 and IR

 - Scripts are: **prepareEVENTtable.R**